Publication of Regulatory Actions

 • Not to publish any information.

-Discretionary decisions about publication (e.g., redaction or anonymization) will be made by the Superintendent or Registrar or their delegates.
-With respect to Decisions associated with a hearing, or reconsiderations of administrative penalties, the Hearing Officer who presided over the matter is the delegate who will make decisions about publication where possible, subject to direction by the Superintendent or Registrar and advice from the Legal Department as appropriate.
+Discretionary decisions about publication (e.g., redaction or anonymization) will be made by the Superintendent or Registrar, or their delegates.
+Where an oral or written hearing was held before a BCFSA Hearing Officer, including a hearing for a reconsideration of administrative penalties, the Hearing Officer who presided over the matter is the delegate who will make decisions about publication where possible, subject to direction by the Registrar or Superintendent.

 7. Segment-Specific Policies and Practices

-In the credit union, insurance, and trust company segments, BCFSA publishes Decisions when the Superintendent takes any of the following actions:
+In the credit union, insurance company, and trust company segments, BCFSA publishes Decisions made under the following provisions of the FIA and the ICCA:

 • Penalties for offences (FIA, s.
 253);